Garda Síochána Ombudsman Commission

 If your complaint is considered less serious it may be decided to resolve it through mediation or informal resolution.
 Both you and the Garda must agree to the complaint being dealt with in this way.
 You can request a formal investigation at any stage.

 The Garda Ombudsman has developed guidelines for the resolution of complaints through mediation or other informal means.
-If it is decided to try and resolve your complaint by informal means, this may be undertaken by a Garda Ombudsman Case Officer or by a Garda of supervisory rank.
+If it is decided to try and resolve your complaint by informal means, this may be undertaken by a Garda Ombudsman Case Officer.
 If it is decided to use mediation the Garda Ombudsman will nominate a trained mediator.
 You may ask for a different mediator.

 If your case is resolved informally no record of the complaint is kept on the Garda's personnel file.
 No statement made during the course of the informal resolution or mediation can be used in any civil or criminal proceedings, including disciplinary procedures.